olatolu/tracktik-employee-data-service/README.md

 - Run The following command
   - composer install
   - php artisan migrate
+  - copy .env.example to .env and udate it
+  - php artisan key:generate
   - php artisan server // To start the application

 ## Api Documentation